tqtezos/stablecoin/docs/specification.md

 ## Role reassigning functions

-### Owner
+### Contract owner

 **transfer_ownership**

 Parameter (in Michelson): `address`.

-- Set token owner to a new address.
+- Initiate transfer of contract ownership to a new address.

-- Sender must be current token owner.
+- Sender must be current contract owner.

-- The current owner retains his priveleges up until `accept_ownership` is called.
+- The current contract owner retains his priveleges up until `accept_ownership` is called.

-- Can be called multiple times, each call replaces pending owner with the new one.
-Note, that if proposed owner is the same as the current one, then the pending owner is simply invalidated.
+- Can be called multiple times, each call replaces pending contract owner with the new one.
+Note, that if proposed contract owner is the same as the current one, then the pending contract owner is simply invalidated.

-**get_owner**
+**get_contract_owner**

 Parameter (in Michelson): `contract address`

-- Returns current token owner address.
+- Returns current contract owner address.

 **accept_ownership**

 Parameter: `unit`.

-- Accept ownership privileges.
+- Accept contract ownership privileges.

-- Sender must be a pending owner.
+- Sender must be a pending contract owner.

 ### Master Minter